frankmorgner/vsmartcard/npa/doc/README.txt

 The nPA Smart Card Library has the following dependencies:

-- OpenSSL_
 - OpenPACE_
 - OpenSC_
+- OpenSSL_

 ====================================
 Installation of OpenPACE and OpenSSL
 ====================================

-The nPA Smart Card Library links against OpenSSL_, which must be patched for OpenPACE_.
+The nPA Smart Card Library links against OpenSSL, which must be patched for OpenPACE.
-Here is an example of how to get the standard installation of OpenPACE_ (with the required binaries for OpenSSL)::
+Here is an example of how to get the standard installation of OpenPACE (with the required binaries for OpenSSL)::

     PREFIX=/tmp/install